Kamiapp-fr/kami-component/README.md

 If you don't use the [template binding](#template-binding) you can init your event listener into the `initEventListener()` method.

+> ⚠️ If you use reactive props without [template binding](#template-binding) you should add your listener into the `initEventListener()` method.
+Because when the template is re-render, listener are also remove.
+That's why the `initEventListener()` method is call when a reactive props is update.

 ## Contribute

 We would love you for the contribution to ``kami-component`` project, check the ``CONTRIBUTING`` file for more info.